 In marinas and boatyards there are apprenticeships for the people who move and maintain, and clean customers’ boats and yachts.

-And of course there’s a huge range of apprenticeships in the Royal Navy, and in the Royal Fleet Auxiliary (the civilian fleet which supplies Royal Navy vessels at sea).
+And there’s a huge range of apprenticeships in the Royal Navy, and in the Royal Fleet Auxiliary (the civilian fleet which supplies Royal Navy vessels at sea).

 The Maritime Skills Alliance has further information on apprenticeships in inland waterways, marinas and boatyards, marine pilotage, the Merchant Navy, port operations (stevedoring), the Royal Navy, sea fishing and workboats.